CodiceApp/docs/plugin-filters.md

 }
 ```

-Registering filters is very similiar to registering actions.
+Registering filters is very similar to registering actions.
 The only difference is that
 first parameter to your callable will always be a value you can modify.

 ### Public API reference